slashv/livestore-filesync-example/README.md

 ## Example

-This is simplified example with imports omitted, for complete example see files in [src](/src).
+This is simplified example to showcase basic functionality, for complete code see files in [src](/src).

 [schema.ts](src/livestore/schema.ts) is relevant context to understand how the data structures are set up.

-Some LiveStore code is omitted.
 For more information about using Vue and LiveStore see [the getting started guide](https://docs.livestore.dev/getting-started/vue/)

 We first wrap our app in a FileSyncProvider.